awsdocs/elb-classic-load-balancers-user-guide/doc_source/disable-access-logs.md

 # Disable access logs for your Classic Load Balancer<a name="disable-access-logs"></a>

 You can disable access logs for your load balancer at any time\.
 After you disable access logging, your access logs remain in your Amazon S3 until you delete the them\.
-For information about managing your S3 bucket, see [Working with buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about managing your S3 bucket, see [Working with buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service User Guide*\.

 **To disable access logging using the console**